PTB-SR/ocdb/docs/addingdata.rst

     # ------------------------
     8.00	0.96788	0.02267	0.96772	0.96804	0.02253	0.0228

-The line ``Reconstructed from reflection measurements in the wavelength range X-Y nm`` may be changed/debated.
-Do we always have reflection measurements for an entire dataset?
-Do we need to be more precise in the future?
-Do we want to leave this out, as it is described in the reference, anyway?
-Do we need the information on the wavelength in the header?
-If automatically created, it would always be consistent and perhaps convenient for somebody browsing the text files.
-That these optical constants have been obtained from reconstructions (*i.e.*, not directly from measurements) seems crucial at least.
+For the time being, all *n* and *k* values will be determined from reflection measurements.
+Do we need to be more explicit about the fact that these optical constants have been obtained from calculations (*i.e.*, not directly from measurements)?
+One could change the line ``Determined from reflection measurements`` to something like ``Determined from reflection measurements (not directly measured)``.

 Data